Step into our

 Find the Wine Hidden Amongst the Corn

 Join us for a Grown-Up Corn Maze adventure.
 Discover our wine and hard cider tasting stations hidden amongst the corn.
-Join us after the maze for live music, our food truck and a glass of your favorite wine!
+Join us after the maze for our food truck and a glass of your favorite wine!

 We recommend bringing a flashlight.